 In addition to the two primary types of SOC reports, there are also different reporting standards, as defined by the AICPA.
 Here’s a brief comparative summary that should allow you to determine the specific SOC report you need for your vendor.

-- SOC 1 are examinations related to internal control over financial reporting at a service organization.
+SOC 1 Reports: Examinations related to internal control over financial reporting at a service organization.

-- SOC 2 are examinations related to specific criteria set by the AICPA around the Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality and/or Privacy at a service organization.
+SOC 2 Reports: Examinations related to specific criteria set by the AICPA around the Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality and/or Privacy at a service organization.

-- SOC 3 are general use reports.
+SOC 3 Reports: General use reports.
 They’re essentially the same as a SOC 2, but do not include a description of the auditor’s testing or the results of the testing.
 These reports can be made publicly available.

-- SOC for Cybersecurity deal with an organization’s cybersecurity risk management program.
+SOC for Cybersecurity: Deals with an organization’s cybersecurity risk management program.
 They’re a bit different in that they can be performed for anyone, not just service organizations.

-- SOC for Supply Chains is the newest SOC, intended to help suppliers or logistics providers validate the effectiveness of their controls.
+SOC for Supply Chains: The newest SOC, intended to help suppliers or logistics providers validate the effectiveness of their controls.

 After determining which SOC report(s) you need, you’ll want to request the actual report.
 This process can vary from vendor to vendor; some might have a section on their website for clients to log into and download or request the SOC report, while others may require you to reach out to a designated point of contact.